 Areia, sculpture, 2014

-Additional photography by Elise Benveniste, Dylan Wahl and Paul Deckard.
+Documentation includes photography by Elise Benveniste, Dylan Wahl, and Paul Deckard.

 In “Poetics of Space” Gaston Bachelard devoted a chapter to miniatures and other minuscule things.
 He wrote: